MrCoolition/CAP/README.md

 ## Troubleshooting

-If the app displays the message `Mistral OCR unavailable.
-Using GPT Vision only for text extraction.` it means the Mistral service failed or is not configured.
+If the app displays a message beginning with `Mistral OCR unavailable` it means the Mistral service failed or is not configured.
+The warning now includes the underlying error when available.
 Provide a valid `MISTRAL_API_KEY` in `st.secrets` to enable the dedicated OCR service.
 Check the terminal output for log messages starting with `Mistral OCR failed` or `Mistral OCR not configured` to determine whether the API key is missing or the remote service is unreachable.